rgbkrk/iggy/README.md

 The same can be done for Node, Python, whatever is supported in [github/gitignore](https://github.com/github/gitignore).

-## Building
+## Building and Contributing

-This package does fun things like generating go code *for the developer*.
+This package relies on a shell script `gen.sh` to write the gitignores does fun things like generating go code *for the developer*.
 This is primarily done with a single shell script, `gen.sh`.
 To get the show on the road, we'll be using `go generate` followed by `go build` (which creates `iggy`:

+To build from a fresh clone of this repository:

 ```
 go generate
 go build
 ```

+The `go generate` triggers a shell script called `gen.sh` which clones github.com/github/gitignore and writes a big `map[string]string` to `langs/langs.go` of all the gitignores.

+Hacking on this package is more about that shell script and the cli interface.
+Pull requests, patches, and general praise are well appreciated. :smile:

 ## Roadmap